 Being green is a big trend globally, but are South Africans doing enough to make a positive difference to the environment?
-The Glass Recycling Company, our national body encouraging glass recycling, discusses the factors impacting on recycling successes and trends in SA.
+Recycling trends come and go.
+The Glass Recycling Company, our national body encouraging glass recycling, discusses the factors impacting on recycling trends and successes in SA.

 The process of recycling glass is proven to lower the levels of air and water pollution by 20% and 50% respectively.
 What’s more, for every ton of recycled glass used to manufacture new glass, approximately 1.2 tons of non-renewable natural resources that would otherwise have been required to make new glass, is saved.